Applications / Semiconductor

 The extreme positioning and vibration requirements for EUV reticle stages, and how motor choice shapes overlay and throughput

-·16 min read
+·23 min read

 Reticle Handling in EUV Lithography: Why Every Micron of Vibration Costs Yield

 Extreme ultraviolet (EUV) lithography at 13.5 nm wavelength has become the enabling technology for semiconductor manufacturing at the 5 nm node and below.
 The reticle (photomask) stage in an EUV scanner is one of the most demanding precision motion applications in existence.
 The reticle must be scanned at velocities above 2 m/s with positional accuracy below 1 nm, in a vacuum environment, while contributing zero particles to the optical path.
 Every nanometer of uncontrolled reticle vibration translates directly into overlay error and, ultimately, lost yield.
+The resonant frequency and stator design of the motor determines how much vibration the drive itself contributes.

 EUV Overlay Budget and the Reticle's Contribution